jannisy/kafka-test/README.md

-# Kafka Test
+# A performance testing utility for Apache Kafka
 This is a small Java program created for a the seminar "Hot Topics in Information System Engineering" at TU Berlin during the winter semester 2015/16.
 It is designed to put load on an Apache Kafka cluster.
-The load consists of a constant stream of read and write requests The program records the total amount of data read and written and outputs the resulting throughput rates.
+The load consists of a constant stream of read and write requests.
+The program records the total amount of data read and written and outputs the resulting throughput rates.

 ## Using the application
 The code to start the application is in the ThroughputTest class.
 Run